How to Fix "iPhone Is Disabled, Connect to iTunes" - 4 Ways

 - Tap Find iPhone, and from the All Devices list, select your disabled iPhone.

-- Tap Erase iPhone, and enter your iCloud password to sign out of Apple ID.
+- Tap Erase This Device, and enter your iCloud password to sign out of Apple ID.

 - Tap Erase to delete all the contents on the disabled iPhone.